 Nutritious food helps kids learn.
-Ontario’s Student Nutrition Program responds to that need.
-Providing healthy breakfasts, snacks, and lunches at many schools helps kids to concentrate better.
+Ontario’s Student Nutrition Program helps fund nutritious breakfast, snack, and lunch programs at many schools and community locations across Ontario.
 Proper nutrition helps kids get the most out of their school day.
 The program is made possible through volunteers and community partnerships.

-Programs are encouraged to follow the Nutrition Guidelines.
+The programs are delivered locally and supported by 14 Lead Agencies.
+They are run by volunteers such as parents, educators and other community members.
+Programs are encouraged to follow the Student Nutrition Program Nutrition Guidelines (2008).
 These guidelines help providers choose nutritious foods for breakfast, lunch and snacks.